 The lesser mealworm (Alphitobius diaperinus) is a common cleaner species known for preventing food particle build-up and removing undigested organic matter from frass.
-This helps keep roach colonies relatively clean and healthy.
+This helps keep roach colonies clean and healthy.

 Like all cleaner species, lesser mealworms are naturally roach-friendly.
-They don’t harass roaches, and they’re a good choice if you want to grow a large, high-capacity cleaning colony quickly.
-They are often prolific, with a personality all their own.
+They don’t harass roaches and they’re a good choice if you want to grow a large, high-capacity cleaning colony quickly.
+They are prolific, with a personality all their own.

-To start, they multiply quickly and need very little if any care.
+To start, they multiply quickly and need very little care.
 In fact, you may find yourself taking steps to reduce their population in time.
 They don’t become aggressive toward roaches, but they may compete for food.
 This can be managed though, and we’ve written about how do this in our Guidance & Information section.

-As a generalist feeder, these guys will eat almost any plant-based food.
+As a generalist feeder, these bugs will eat almost any plant-based food.
 In the wild they inhabit manure piles where they lay their eggs and eat undigested food particles.
 This makes them ideal for a frass-heavy roach colony.
-They love frass, and that is where they spend most of their time.
+They love frass, and this is where they spend most of their time.

 Lesser mealworms also love starchy vegetables.
 In addition to eating them, they will also lay eggs in them if they get the chance.
 This could be a problem if you leave vegetables strewn on the bin floor, but you can manage this by placing vegetable matter intended as food for your roaches in a bowl.
 The mealworms will still find it, but it tends to slow them down significantly.